hardhats/vista-install-docs/New/InitializeVistA.rst

 Fileman
 -------

-Initialize Fileman to set your domain name and number and Operating System (GT.M shown below).
+Initialize Fileman to set your domain name and number and Operating System (GT.M/YottaDB shown below).

 .. raw:: html